-- 1. Four or more A levels grades of A or A
+4 As or more

-- 2. 360 points in top 3 A levels
+360 points

-- 3. 300-359 points in top 3 A levels
+300-359 points

-- 4. 240-299 points in top 3 A levels
+240-299 points

-- 5. 180-239 points in top 3 A levels
+180-239 points

-- 6. Below 180 points
+Below 180 points

-- 7. BTEC National Diploma (regardless of grade)
+1 or 2 A level passes (and no other qualifications other than AS levels)

-- 8. One or two A level passes (and no other qualifications other than AS levels)
+BTEC (regardless of grade)

-- 9. Other (this includes mixtures of A levels and other qualifications)
+Other (this includes mixtures of A levels and other qualifications)

-For category 1, it is important to note that 3 A levels is usually enough for entry to most universities.
+For category '4 As or more', it is important to note that 3 A levels is usually enough for entry to most universities.
 Hence many students who might be capable of attaining four A grades would only take 3 A levels.
 Indeed, some schools only offer 3 A levels to their students.

-For categories 2 to 6, we use the conversion between A level grades and points listed in Table E and only consider graduates with 3 A level passes.
-Hence category 2 requires three grades of A or A, while the threshold for category 3 is equivalent to three Bs and the threshold for category 4 is equivalent to three Cs.
+For categories '360 points' to 'Below 180 points', we use the conversion between A level grades and points listed in Table E and only consider graduates with at least 3 A level passes.
+Hence '360 points' requires three grades of A or A, while the threshold for '300-359 points' is equivalent to three Bs and the threshold for '240-299 points' is equivalent to three Cs.

-Note also that graduates with one or two A level grades as well as a BTEC National Diploma would be included in category 7.
+Note also that graduates with one or two A level grades as well as a BTEC National Diploma would be included in the 'BTEC' category.
 This was chosen as a BTEC is considered a "full" set of qualifications while one or two A levels is usually not enough to be considered for entry to most first degree courses.